-In the interviews we asked if the women had advice for others based on their experiences of breast cancer.
+In the interviews we asked if the women had advice for others based on their experiences with breast cancer.
 One important message was that everyone has her own personal experiences and that these experiences are different for everyone.
-Despite this, Isla said, "we should be able to support each other and share information and knowledge."
+Despite this, Isla said, “we should be able to support each other and share information and knowledge.”
 Here are some of their suggestions:

 On the overall experience

 - Find someone who has already gone through a breast cancer diagnosis and who is willing to share her experiences with you.
 You can read why and how that was useful for them in finding and sharing information.

 - It is important to consider other people’s experiences but ultimately you need to do what’s best or right for you.